monacca1/nuggit/README.md

 "--help"  parameter.
 For example, "ngt --man" or "ngt status --man".

 ### Point of Contact
-Contact Chris Monaco or David Edell for more information
+Contact Chris Monaco (chris.monaco@jhuapl.edu) or David Edell (david.edell@jhuapl.edu) for more information

 ## Installation
 Several installation options are documented below for convenience.